 The Obamas (2009 to the Present)

+American Greetings created only the first official Presidential Christmas card for President and Mrs. Obama in 2009.
 The simple but elegant card featured a gold foil-embossed presidential seal surrounded by a gold foil-embossed wreath.
 The white card stock, selected by the White House, bore the words, "Season's Greetings 2009".
 A thin burgundy border completed the front of the card.
 The design is likened to the simple style used by President and Mrs. Dwight Eisenhower throughout their eight years in the White House.
-The Obama's holiday message reads: "May your family have a joyous holiday season and a new year blessed with hope and happiness".

 Back to Top